 In the case of the BIC at the mode-crossing point $D_{2,3}^0$, those conditions are explained in sect.
-IV.
-The first of them requires the existence of crossing of the dispersion curves of two neighboring, $n=2$ and $n=3$, infinite-grating eigenmodes with the opposite, even and odd respectively, spatial parities.
+V. The first of them requires the existence of crossing of the dispersion curves of two neighboring, $n=2$ and $n=3$, infinite-grating eigenmodes with the opposite, even and odd, respectively, spatial parities.
 In fact, the existence of crossings is a generic property of the solutions to the characteristic equation (\ref{CharactEq}) for the infinite-grating eigenmodes as is illustrated in Fig.~\ref{dispCurveMulti}.
 The second condition, stated in Eq.~(\ref{omega-crit}), limits the number of radiation-loss channels to just one provided by the zeroth spatial Fourier harmonic propagating into the cover and substrate.
-The only nontrivial, third condition is the existence of the solution to the characteristic equation (\ref{det}), $\det\,[M(\omega'_m - i\omega''_m) - 1] = 0$, for the waveguide-eigenmode frequency $\omega_m = \omega_m' - i\omega_m''$ with a very small decay rate $\omega_m'' \ll \omega'_m \approx \omega_c$.
+The only nontrivial, third condition is the existence of the solution to the characteristic equation (\ref{det}), $\det\,[M(\omega'_m - i\omega''_m) - \mathbbm{1}] = 0$, for the waveguide-eigenmode frequency $\omega_m = \omega_m' - i\omega_m''$ with a very small decay rate $\omega_m'' \ll \omega'_m \approx \omega_c$.
 The solution can be conveniently traced by plotting the contour plots such as in Fig.~\ref{Fig:detPlot-Eigenmode branches}.
-Fortunately, the position of the BIC eigenfrequency is known in advance since it coincides with the critical frequency $\omega_c$ of the mode-crossing point $D_{2,3}^0$ given by Eq.~(\ref{cpkz}).
+The position of the degenerate BIC eigenfrequency is known in advance since it coincides with the critical frequency $\omega_c$ of the mode-crossing point $D_{2,3}^0$ given by Eq.~(\ref{cpkz}).

 Thus, most of the eight grating and waveguide parameters remain free.
-Obviously, for implementing BICs in more complex photonic waveguides, crystals or structures the number of free parameters could be even larger.
+For implementing degenerate BICs in more complex photonic waveguides, crystals or structures the number of free parameters could be even larger.